currymike123/CS1/week10/week10_review.md

 ---

 Lastly, can we use an array somewhere in our program?

-Is it worth it?
+Can you think of a way we can simplify our code?
+Or move the logic of counting the wins to a separate method?
+Use the lab to practice these concepts.

 ---